BZoennchen/Pages/_posts/2023-11-19-laws-of-form.md

 $R \in R$ holds at one moment in time and $R \not\in R$ holds at the next moment.
 Note however that he does not resolve Russell’s antinomy {% cite cull:1979 %}.
 His idea of resolving paradoxes over time is reminiscent of the Hegelian dialectic---a process of self-creation.
-The self-referential relation is a paradox if we ignore time and it becomes a generator if consider time and place.
+The self-referential relation is a paradox if we ignore time and it becomes a generator if we consider time and place.

 This led the biologists Huberto R. Maturana and Francisco J. Varela to the concept of *autopoiesis* {% cite maturana:1987 %}.
-Furthermore, the importance of differentiation is inspired by the logic of Spencer-Brown and his work *The Laws of Form* {% cite brown:1969 %}.
+Furthermore, the importance of differentiation is inspired by the logic of Spencer-Brown and his work *Laws of Form* {% cite brown:1969 %}.
-He resolves the paradox by a similar idea that gave us imaginary numbers by using what he calls *Re-entry*, that is, the introduction of the system into itself.
+He resolves the paradox by a similar idea that gave us imaginary numbers, that is, by using what he calls *Re-entry* which (re-)introduces a system into itself.

-Luhmann integrated this idea into his Social Systems Theory.
+Luhmann integrated this idea into his social systems theory.
 For example, the media can observe and reintroduce itself into itself.
-It can use its systemic operation on itself, i.e. it can report on itself.
+It can use its systemic operations on itself, i.e. it can report on itself.

 Spencer-Brown begins his work by a quote from Lao-Tse (a stand-in for many different authors) thus begins by philosophical considerations: